-Make Thee an Ark is a new site-specific play created by Raychel Ceciro, set 300 years in the future in a new Ark floating above an undersea Florida.
+Make Thee an Ark is a new site-specific play imagined by Raychel Ceciro, set 300 years in the future in a new Ark floating above an undersea Florida.
 Moored to an old oil rig, the New Ark harbors what may be the last vestiges of humanity after global warming has wreaked havoc on the planet.
 Combining storytelling with immersive performance, projection, and puppetry, Make Thee an Ark interprets the history of Historic Spanish Point from the perspective of a generation living in the flooded future.
 The performance runs just over an hour in duration.
 See photos of the space here.

-Additionally, Historic Spanish Point is hosting a talk-back panel with community members and local scholars to discuss the play and its relevance on Sunday, April 26.
+Additionally, Historic Spanish Point is hosting a talk-back panel after the final performance with community members and local experts to discuss the play and its relevance.

 Support for the Ark Dialogues programming was generously provided through a grant from Florida